GoogleCloudPlatform/rad-lab/modules/data_science/README.md

 | user-scripts-bucket-uri | User Script Bucket URI |  |
 <!-- END TFDOC -->

-NOTE: `variables.tf` would list some defaults.
-If you would like to override or hardcode any variables, please create the `terraform.tfvars` file and set the variables there under each RAD-Lab module's folder.

 ## Access RAD Lab Data Science Notebooks

 Follow the instructions under [gcp-ai-nootbook-tools Readme](./scripts/usage/README.md).